 Love swimming, but don’t want to ruin your beautiful eyelash extensions?
 Don’t fret!
 They are more resistant than you think.
-You can continue taking long dips in the pool during those scorching summer days even with eyelash extensions.
+You can continue taking long dips in the pool during those scorching summer days even with eyelash extensions and other makeup on.

 You can go swimming with eyelash extensions, in both a swimming pool and outdoors, as long as the eyelash glue has completely cured.
 In the past, the recommendation was to wait 24-48 hours, but nowadays the glue can cure in approximately 4 hours.
 Afterwards, you can swim with peace of mind knowing that your extensions will remain in place.

 In this article, we’ll answer all of your burning questions about swimming with lash extensions and why it’s okay.
 We’ll cover the impact that chlorine and saltwater has on the retentiveness of lash extensions, best practices to ensure your lashes stay in place, as well as the proper after care you should perform after swimming.
 Read on to find out more.